YinxuanY/Connect4_Robot_Game/README.md

 # Control Robot to play Connect4 Game
 Player i/ii will select a column.
-The Robot will then move and grap the token to the column.
+The Robot will then move and grap the token to the column based on sensor and user inputs.

 ## Prerequisite
 * CoppeliaSim (V-rep)